PluralKit/PluralKit/README.md

 Running the bot requires Python (specifically version 3.6) and PostgreSQL.

 # Configuration
 Configuring the bot is done through a configuration file.
-An example of the configuration format can be seen below, in the Example PluralKit COnfiguration section.
+An example of the configuration format can be seen below, in the Example PluralKit Configuration section.

 The following keys are available:
 * `token`: the Discord bot token to connect with